Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 06 {l0pt}](qr/ep/06.png)

 In this episode, we explain what payment pools are and why they need Taproot.
-We discuss the user experience of sharing UTXOs and how payment pools can work with Lightning.
+We discuss the user experience of sharing UTXOs and how payment pools can work with the Lightning network.

 For more information, see Aaron’s article.^[<https://bitcoinmagazine.com/articles/building-on-taproot-payment-pools-could-be-bitcoins-next-layer-two-protocol>]